Hair vitamins, defective lipstick, body shaming and a bribery scandal.

 It is unclear if Jade was aware of the alleged bribery before the news broke, however she has experienced a number of setbacks to her influencer career because of the scandal.
 Many fashion and beauty brands have dropped their influencer partnerships with Jade, including Sephora — which collaborated with Jade on a now-discontinued highlighter palette — The Estée Lauder Cos. and Australian retailer Princess Polly, among others.

 Undeterred by her parents’ legal drama, Jade is still planning her comeback by successfully reapplying her trademark for a namesake beauty line.
-However, she has made no comments on the brand or returned to her social media accounts since the scandal broke.

 James Charles and Tati Westbrook – May 2019